NREL/EnergyPlus/doc/src/docs/InputOutputReference/01c-InputOutputReference.md

 Links to the fan, cooling coil, heating coil and reheat coil specifications are provided in the unitary system input data syntax.
 In addition, the control zone name and the system design operating conditions are specified by the unitary system inputs.

+#### Multi-Speed Fan and Water Coils In Unitary System
+Multi-speed fan chilled and hot water coils Air Handling Unit (AHU) can be modeled using Airloop Unitary System HVAC object (AirloopHVAC:UnitarySystem).
+AHU with chilled and hot water coils is setup by specifying Fan:OnOff and DesignSpecificationPerformance:MultiSpeed objects in Unitary System.
+The design specification performance object allows running the chilled and hot water coils capacity control using a multi-speed supply air fan.
+The multi-speed fan capacity control for chilled and hot water coil AHU is performed by modulating the supply air flow rate while maintaining a constant water flow rate.
+The chilled or hot water flow rates is set at maximum fixed flow rate when there is cooling or heating load and the water flow rate is set to zero when there is no load.
+Such control strategy is called two-position cooling or heating coil control.
+The fan speed selection depends on the current load, at lower load the fan is operated at minimum speed (Speed = 1) and the fan speed level increases progressively as the load increases until it reaches the maximum speed level specified.
+The multi-speed fan operation is modulated between the speeds to meet the current load.
+When the supply air fan is cycling between consecutive speeds levels, the speed ratio is calculated that indicates what fraction of the time step that the system run at the higher of the two speeds.
+At lower load, the fan may cycle on-off or run continuously depending the fan operating schedule specified.
+When the fan is cycling a part-load ratio is calculated to reflect the proportion of the system timestep the fan and coils were operating.
+In continuous fan operating mode only the coil cycles on-off and the part-load ratio applies to the coil only.
+Multi-speed fan capacity control is allowed with load based control type only.

 #### Field: Name

 This alpha field contains the identifying name for the unitary system.